Kelly Schaeffer

 Expertise

 I work with the Lab’s K-12 Education team to reach educators across North America and help them connect kids to nature and build science skills while fostering a lifelong passion for birds.
-Through fun, hands-on curricula, and online and in-person professional development, I support educators in bringing the power of citizen-science and inquiry into their classrooms.
+Through fun, hands-on curricula, and online and in-person professional development, I support educators in bringing the power of participatory science and inquiry into their classrooms.
 Birds are everywhere and everyone has the power to help us understand and protect them.
 Kids are essential to this understanding, now and in the future.

 In college I found myself working on a project studying Wood Thrush, and I fell in love with spending my days in the woods, catching intimate glimpses into the life of birds.
 From there I caught the birding bug, traveling around the US and migrating to the Caribbean to work as a research assistant studying birds.
 While working on a project studying hummingbirds in Trinidad, I was inspired to help others build the same connections to science and nature that have so enriched my life.

 I shifted my focus to environmental education, working at the Delaware Nature Society and the International Crane Foundation, and sharing my love of birds and passion for conservation.
-After completing my M.S., I was lucky enough to join the K-12 Education team and work with a dedicated group of wonderful people to bring birds and citizen-science to classrooms across the US.
+After completing my M.S., I was lucky enough to join the K-12 Education team and work with a dedicated group of wonderful people to bring birds and participatory science to classrooms across the US.

 Education